camdoherty/fluxfce-simplified/prompt.md

 **Your role:**
 You are a veteran Python programmer and Linux (XFCE) developer.
-You possess all skills and knowledge necessary to assist with debugging the included `fluxfce` Python project.
+You possess all skills and knowledge necessary to assist with development and debugging the included `fluxfce` Python project.

 **Pre-work:**
-Thoroughly analyze the `fluxfce` code base included as a single text file `codebase-2025-06-15.txt`.
-You should have a complete understanding of how `fluxfce` works.
+Thoroughly analyze the `fluxfce` code base included as a single text file `codebase-2025-06-17.txt`.

+You should have a complete understanding of how `fluxfce` functions and it's indended goals.

 **Issue:**
+Currently, whenever `fluxfce` applies a theme, the theme is only partially applied.
+To fully apply a theme from the command line, including the title bars and borders, you must also set the corresponding theme for the window manager.
+This is done by using a separate xfconf-query command that targets the xfwm4 channel.

+`fluxfce` currently sends a command like: `xfconf-query -c xsettings -p /Net/ThemeName -s "Materia-dark-compact"` to apply a theme.

+Any time `fluxfce` applies a theme it needs to update both the the application and window decoration themes.
+Something like:
+`xfconf-query -c xsettings -p /Net/ThemeName -s "Materia-dark-compact"`, AND, `xfconf-query -c xfwm4 -p /general/theme -s "Materia-dark-compact"`

+**Task:**

+When you are confident that you fully understand the project and, the issue and how to fix it, proceed to update all necessary code to resolve the issue.

+Provide complete functions or methods, etc, so I can easily copy/paste the code to implement.

+Double check all code for correctness.

+, the theme is applied but the title bar and borders of windows don't update with the theme's colors.
+Ie the theme, "Materia-dark-compact" has a dark title bars and borders but when I run that command the title bar and borders don't change at all.
+If I open `xfce4-settings` and click "Materia-dark-compact" theme in the GUI, the title bar and borders then apply correctly.

+What causes this behavior and what is the command to fully apply a theme from cli? xfconf-query -c xsettings -p /Net/ThemeName -s "Materia-dark-compact" xfconf-query -c xfwm4 -p /general/theme -s "Materia-dark-compact"

 Focus on the code related to systemd and scheduling.
 The scheduler service that runs shortly after midnight schedules the dynamic timers for upcoming sunrise/sunset events, but **when the scheduler service ran between 12:10 AM and 12:13 AM, 'Day Mode' was partially applied (xsct temperature and desktop background changed but Gtk theme did not.)